-So you think your dog has food allergies?
+Does your dog have a food allergy?
 Let’s take a look at your food.
+Feeding the same food to a dog everyday may cause them to develop an allergy or intolerance to common ingredients.
 The most common food ingredients responsible for allergies are chicken, beef, dairy, pork, lamb, fish, eggs, corn, soy, and grains (e.g. wheat, whey).
 Corn and wheat are often used as cheap fillers in pet foods.

 Vomiting can be signs of a serious problem, including obstructions in your dog’s intestines.
 If your dog has suddenly started vomiting, please take your dog to your vet for care.
 Some dogs, despite being in […]